conectado/taping-memory-blog/static/articles/1_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_2).md

 }
 ```

-And for the new styles to work add bootstrap and fontawesome
+The root component use some styles so let's add them.

 ```
 static/index.html